Ensure your online account is up to date in case of postal disruption. Update your account here.

 Valid payment methods include Visa or Mastercard branded cards (credit or debit) or enrollment in Pre-Authorized Debit.

 Members may also opt to pay their dues in monthly instalments using the CAA Monthly Payment Plan (MPP).
 MPP is not a month-to-month membership plan but rather 12 installment payments on the annual membership dues.
 Those opting to pay in monthly instalments are subject to an MPP Service Fee.
 Members who have opted for MPP are required to make all 12 instalment payments – even if they have reached the maximums of any CAA membership benefits.
+Gift memberships are not eligible to participate in the monthly payment plan.
+Gifts must be paid in full at the time of purchase.

 In the event a payment (annual or monthly instalment) has declined your CAA membership will be temporarily suspended and you will not have access to the benefits, services or discounts associated with the membership until the payment has been received and the membership has been reinstated.
-If your payment has not successfully processed CAA will reach out by e-mail to notify you that your membership is no longer active.
+If your payment has not successfully processed, CAA will reach out by e-mail to notify you that your membership is no longer active.
 If you have opted for MPP and have had three (3) payments decline in a 12-month period, you will be required to pay the balance of the remaining instalments to re-activate your membership.

-Renewal Notices
+Renewal Statements

 Cancelations & Refunds